 The Georgia Council on American Indian Concerns was created by the Georgia General Assembly and is the only state entity specifically authorized to address the concerns of Georgia's American Indians.
-It is tasked with promoting economic development, fostering the cultural heritage of American Indians in Georgia, advising state and local government on issues affecting American Indians, and assisting with American Indian burial protection and repatriation.
+It is tasked with:

-The Council on American Indian Concerns is tasked with advising state and local governments with issues relating to American Indians.
-Primary responsibilities include recommendations on proposed and existing policy and legislation, status of state-recognition of Indian groups, tribes and communities in Georgia, and other matters affecting the American Indian community.
+- Advising state and local governments on proposed and existing policy and legislation, state-recognition of Indian groups, tribes and communities in Georgia, and other matters affecting the American Indian community.

 - Assisting with American Indian burial and repatriation when notified of land permits affecting aboriginal, prehistoric, or American Indian burial sites and monitoring the identification process to ensure fair, objective consideration and assessment of all relevant information and evidence”.